 Our colleagues with disabilities have already made significant contributions to reaching the Bank’s objectives.
 They also create inclusive teams and offer a different perspective on ways of working and collaborating that are beneficial to all.

 Our email@example.com mailbox is a point of contact for any of you with a disability who would like further information or may require any reasonable adjustments during the selection process or after joining us.

 To reach our objective of a more inclusive workplace, we support our formal and staff-led groups – the main partners with whom we coordinate our activities and initiatives.

 The Joint Committee on Equal Opportunities (COPEC)

-COPEC is our independent committee promoting equal opportunities for all staff members.
-It consists of 10 delegates, five appointed by the EIB’s department for personnel management and five by the college of Staff Representatives.
+COPEC (Comité Paritaire pour l’Égalité des Chances) is EIB’s independent committee promoting equal opportunities for all staff members.
+It consists of twelve delegates, six appointed by EIB’s department for personnel management and six by the Committee of Staff Representatives.

-Within its responsibilities to promote and foster equal opportunities, COPEC can propose actions and initiatives to the EIB’s department for personnel management and to the management committee, is consulted on proposals affecting personnel policy to be submitted to the management committee, monitors managerial selection processes and raises awareness regarding diversity and inclusion.
+Within its responsibilities to promote and foster equal opportunities, COPEC can propose actions and initiatives to EIB’s department for personnel management and to the management committee; is consulted on proposals affecting personnel policy to be submitted to the management committee; monitors managerial selection processes; and raises awareness with regard to diversity and inclusion.